Jakub-Pazio/hacknsCLI/README.md

 # hacknsCLI

-Tool I'am using to check articles on HackersNews
+Tool I'm using to check articles on HackersNews